BitcoinDesign/Guide/guide/private-key-management/backups.md

 **Don’t**
-- Store any required information ONLY in locations that will not be accessible to next-of-kin (password managers, single user accounts etc.)
+- Forget to ensure that required information is also stored in locations your next-of-kin can access even if you are not around anymore

 **Suitable for**